truecharts/website/docs/manual/SCALE/guides/getting-started.md

     Preferred Trains: `enterprise`,`stable` and `operators` (type each one manually)
     Branch: `main`
 6. Click **Save** and allow SCALE to refresh its catalog with TrueCharts (this may take a few minutes)

-Please view this video from the TrueNAS documentation website on adding [3rd party catalogs](https://www.truenas.com/docs/scale/scaleuireference/apps/appsscreensscale/#add-catalog) if you need more info on the process.

 :::info Introduction to TrueNAS SCALE Guide